 .5 oz black strap rum

 Add the amber rum, ginger syrup and fresh lime juice to a mixing glass.
 Fill with ice and shake to chill.
 Strain into an ice-filled collins glass, top with soda water and float .5 ounce of dark rum such as Cruzan Black Strap or Gosling's Black Seal.

 Ginger syrup is versatile and convenient.
-You can try ginger syrup in anything that calls for simple syrup to create a unique twist on an old favorite.
-For recipes that call for ginger beer, adding one-third syrup, two-thirds soda water and some lime will make a much better cocktail than anything out of a bottle.
+You can try it in anything that calls for simple syrup to create a unique twist on an old favorite.
+For recipes that call for ginger beer, add one-third syrup, two-thirds soda water and a squeeze of lime to make a much better cocktail than anything out of a bottle.
 New cocktails are popping up all over that take advantage of ginger flavor.
-Some use ginger liqueur, but I find that the syrup's intensity easily outperforms the liqueur.
+Some use ginger liqueur, but we find that the syrup's intensity easily outperforms the liqueur.
 You can even use the syrup in food recipes.
 Adding a little to a stir fry will definitely take it up a notch.
 You can also add some to hot or iced tea where you might normally use honey.
-I'd love to hear what you think when you make your own ginger concoctions.
-Leave a comment or a recipe and let me know what you are drinking.
+We'd love to hear what you think when you make your own ginger concoctions.
+Leave a comment or a recipe and let us know what you are drinking.

-Update: It's been a while since I posted this syrup recipe, and I have never looked back.
-It's the ginger syrup method I continue to use every time.
-I haven't made a cooked ginger syrup since.
-I have posted several cocktails that use it and continue to do so.
-Click Here for everything tagged here with ginger.
+Update: It's been a while since we posted this syrup recipe, and we have never looked back.
+It's the ginger syrup method we continue to use every time.
+Summit Sips hasn't made a cooked ginger syrup since.
+Over the years, we have posted several cocktails that use it and continue to do so.
+Click Here for everything tagged on Summit Sips with ginger.